Siirry suoraan sisältöön

 SDG 8: Decent work and economic growth

 The City of Helsinki’s Economic Policy Priorities 2022−2025 structure the City’s economic policy priorities and activities.
 The City continues its long-term economic policy by investing in strengthening business and innovation environments that support the competitiveness of companies by means such as developing cooperation with higher education institutions in the region.
-The City invests in the growth and renewal of entrepreneurship and business in Helsinki by providing services for starting a business and strengthening the capacity of startups to grow in selected industries.
+The City invests in the growth and renewal of entrepreneurship and business in Helsinki by providing services for starting a business.
 Entrepreneurship opportunities are widely introduced to different population groups.
-The City develops its employment services by utilising the resources of the entire City organisation with the aim of strengthening the likelihood of Helsinki residents to find employment.
-Helsinki’s attractiveness as a city of sustainable tourism, culture and events is also being developed.

-Innovative pilot activities for the development of a smart and sustainable city
+Innovative piloting for a sustainable and smart city

 The City’s divisions employ so-called innovation agents, who are joint experts of the City Executive Office’s Economic Development Department and the divisions and whose task is to facilitate cooperation between companies and the City, identify development needs and find new, sustainable solutions to the city’s various challenges.
-The pilots selected are financed from the budget of the Economic Development Department either fully or partly in cooperation with operators such as the divisions’ substance units or operators of the City Group, which provides flexibility in the planning and implementation of the pilots to achieve the objectives.
+This work is important to ensure high-quality and up-to-date work that contributes to the City’s shared sustainability goals.
+The pilots selected should continue to be financed with the Economic Development Department in cooperation with operators such as the divisions’ substance units or operators of the Helsinki Group.
+This approach provides flexibility and engages the different operators in a joint effort to design and implement the pilots in order to achieve the objectives.
 In some cases, companies also participate in co-financing the pilots themselves.

 Successes: